The business value of neural networks

 Despite their potential, neural networks have shortcomings that can be challenging for organizations to overcome.
 A common criticism is that they require time-consuming training with high-quality data.
 Data scientists spend the bulk of their time cleaning and organizing data, according to a 2016 survey conducted by CrowdFlower.
 And in a recent Alation report, a majority of respondents (87%) pegged data quality issues as the reason their organizations failed to implement AI.

-Beyond data challenges, the skills gap also presents a barrier to neural networks adoption.
+Beyond data challenges, the skills gap presents a barrier to neural network adoption.
 A majority of respondents in a 2021 Juniper report said their organizations were struggling with expanding their workforce to integrate with AI systems.
-Unrealistic expectations from the C-suite, another top reason for failure in neural network projects, contribute to delays in AI deployment.
+Unrealistic expectations from the C-suite, another top reason for failure in neural network projects, also contributes to delays in AI deployment.

 Issues aside, the benefits of neural networks are tangible — and substantial.
 Neural networks can solve otherwise intractable problems, such as those that render traditional analytical methods ineffective.
-Harvard Business Review estimates that 40% of all the potential value created by analytics comes from the AI techniques that fall under the umbrella of deep learning, which leverage multiple layers of neural networks, accounting for between $3.5 trillion and $5.8 trillion in annual value.
+Harvard Business Review estimates that 40% of all the potential value created by analytics comes from the AI techniques that fall under the umbrella of deep learning.
+These leverage multiple layers of neural networks, accounting for between $3.5 trillion and $5.8 trillion in annual value.
 Gartner anticipates that neural network-powered virtual agents alone will drive $1.2 trillion in business value.

 The takeaway is that neural networks have matured to the point of offering real, practical benefits.
 They’re already essential to supporting decisions, automating work processes, preventing fraud, and performing other key tasks across enterprises.
 While flawed, they’ll continue developing, which is perhaps why adoption is on the upswing.
-In a recent KPMG survey, 79% percent of executives said that they have a moderately functional AI strategy, while 43% say it’s fully functional at scale.
+In a recent KPMG survey, 79% percent of executives said they have a moderately functional AI strategy, while 43% say theirs is fully functional at scale.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: